Dean, College of Humanities and Sciences

 The Dean will lead the College of Humanities and Sciences to support the University's mission to prepare students for leadership, service, and faith-informed discernment in a global society.
 The Dean will have the opportunity to impact the College through academic leadership, curriculum development and other program advancement; faculty research; accreditation; budget and resource development; assessment and evaluation; continuous quality improvement; and the recruitment and retention of faculty, staff, and students.

-UMHB deans teach up to two courses per year, serve under a 12-month faculty contract and appointment letter, and report to the Provost & Senior Vice President for Academic Affairs.
+UMHB deans teach up to two courses per year, serve under a 12-month faculty contract and appointment letter, and report to the Provost and Senior Vice President for Academic Affairs.

 The successful candidate should be a: